DanielCawley/nft-minting/README.md

 # NFT MINTING PROJECT

-*To see the project website on rinkeby go: *
+**To see the project website on the rinkeby testnet go to: https://nft-minting-portfolio.web.app/**